Uterine Cancer (cont.)

 - can spread to other parts of the body

 Cancer cells can spread by breaking away from the uterine tumor.
 They can travel through lymph vessels to nearby lymph nodes.
 Also, cancer cells can spread through the blood vessels to the lung, liver, bone, or brain.
-The process of spreading is called metastasis.
-By metastasizing, cancer cells may invade and attach to other tissues and grow to form new tumors that may damage those tissues.
+After spreading, cancer cells may attach to other tissues and grow to form new tumors that may damage those tissues.
 See the Staging section for information about uterine cancer that has spread.

 Viewers share their comments